tjdwill/cpp-notes/design/large-scale-c++-design.md

 > testability, and reduce implementation size.
 However, opaque pointers can preserve both
 > type safety and encapsulation; dumb data, in general, cannot.

+### Redundancy

+Sometimes, instead of adding a dependency via reuse, it may be more effective to simply repeat code in different components.
+When the cost of coupling outweighs the extent to which you use the reused component, consider whether or not it is actually worthwhile to add such a dependency.

 ---

 ## Questions and Thoughts